This country-specific Q&A provides an overview to merger control laws and regulations that may occur in EU.

 In addition to the extensions described above, the Commission can also “stop the clock” and effectively freeze the timetable for the review of the transaction.
 The Commission can do so if it requested the provision of information from the parties with a formal decision and the parties failed to provide it.
 The Commission can also stop the clock “owing to circumstances for which one of the undertakings involved in the concentration is responsible” or to order an inspection pursuant to Article 13 EUMR.

 The parties can informally suggest “stop the clock” provisions if they would like to give the Commission more time to review a particular aspect of the transaction (e.g.

 proposed remedies package) without any time pressure.
 The parties would do that if they believed that granting the Commission more time in the short term would result in a shorter review (or less burdensome remedies) in the long term.

 Are there any circumstances in which the review timetable can be shortened?

-Due to internal decision-making procedures, it is not possible to shorten the 25 working day review period significantly.
-If there exist merger-specific reasons for a swift clearance, the Commission may be able to shorten the process by a few working days.
+Due to internal decision-making procedures, it is not possible to shorten the 25-working-day review period significantly.
+If merger-specific reasons for a swift clearance exist and the case is simple, the Commission may be able to shorten the process by a few working days.